IrinaRun/Jira-and-Zephyr/README.md

 Access to the testing environment is given: Username : Admin | Password : admin123 Cycle summary was created
 Test cases were added to the cycle summary

-Postman collection with the dependents API methods was created Authorization token was created for accessing the API 1.6 Test Execution
+1.6 Test Execution
 Test cases are executed on the created test Cycle summary: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/tests_execution.docx
 Bugs have been created based on the failed tests.
 The complete bug reports can be found here: https://github.com/IrinaRun/Jira-and-Zephyr/blob/main/bugs.docx